espruino/BangleApps/modules/Slider.md

 oversizeR:       0,                     // Determines if the mapping area should be extend outside the indicator (Right/Up).
 oversizeL:       0,                     // Determines if the mapping area should be extend outside the indicator (Left/Down).
 propagateDrag:   false,                 // Pass the drag event on down the handler chain?
 timeout:         1,                     // Seconds until the slider times out.
+If set to `false` the slider stays active.
+The callback function is responsible for repainting over the slider graphics.

 drawableSlider:  true,                  // Should supply the sliders standard drawing mechanism?
 colorFG:         g.theme.fg2,           // Foreground color.